By request: How to Homeschool High School: Figuring and Recording First Quarter Grades.

 It does help homeschool moms stay on top of grading when they issue quarterly grades.
 Many of us old-timers can remember our end-of-the-year reviews when our kids were young and grades were not important.
 It was easy to let things slide until we put our portfolios together for the end-of-year reviews.
 Since grades are an important part of high school, it is not best practices to wait on grading.

 Need help with grading?
-Check out this post and this Homeschool Highschool Podcast interview with Ann Karako.
+Download this freebie for grading how-tos and rubric.
+Also, check out this post and this Homeschool Highschool Podcast interview with Ann Karako.

 You are doing block scheduling and some courses are completed in a quarter

 Block scheduling is useful for courses that only need to earn 1/4 credit or 1/2 credit (or if your homeschool high schooler learns better with this format).
 If your student is working on a 1/4 credit course, you will probably want to get that course graded and recorded on the transcript.